Pureskill75/honeyCo/README.md

-This repo is an example of an app (Honey Co.) that allows users to enter giveaway prizes by simply signing up and creating an account.
+This repo is an example of an app (Honey Co.) that allows users to enter giveaway competitions by simply signing up and creating an account.
 Upon entering a draw, users will have their information saved in local database (Room) and this can be accessed offline.
 Although optional, users are encouraged to save their addresses for shipping purposes and this info can be updated in the setting fragment.